TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 {{< /tabs/tab >}}
 {{< /tabs/container >}}

 These example configuration files contain all of the configuration settings you need to run {{% tts %}} for development.
-Be sure to update `ttn-lw-stack-docker.yml` with your server address, generate keys in `http.cookie` and set `console.oauth.client-secret`.
+Be sure to update `ttn-lw-stack-docker.yml` with your server address.

-For an extended explanation of the configuration settings, keep reading.

-Settings in `docker-compose.yml` and `ttn-lw-stack-docker.yml` files are explained in detail in [Understanding Docker Configuration](#understanding-docker-configuration) and [Understanding The Things Stack Configuration](#understanding-the-things-stack-configuration) sections.
+Settings in `docker-compose.yml` and `ttn-lw-stack-docker.yml` files are explained in detail in [Understanding Docker Configuration](#understanding-docker-configuration) and [Understanding The Things Stack Configuration](#understanding-the-things-stack-configuration) sections below.
 Further, we provide tips for running {{% tts %}} in production.

 ## Understanding Docker Configuration